DiTEC-project/pyaerial/README.md

 ------------------------------

-This is a Python implementation of the Aerial scalable neurosymbolic association rule miner for tabular data.
+This is a Python implementation of the Aerial+ scalable neurosymbolic association rule miner for tabular data.

 ## Table of Contents